 Securing accommodation in Nice may not be as easy as finding a job in one of the seasonally oriented industries.
-The city is set up to cater more for tourists searching for vacation rentals than expats looking to solidify a long-term living arrangement.
-Apartments can be pricey in the centre of town, particularly near the port and the old city, prime areas due to their proximity to both the water and the city’s nightlife.
-Alternatively, some of the suburbs that are farther away from the centre offer more affordable housing in quiet but charming neighbourhoods.
-For the young and financially endowed the Old Town, an area in the centre of the city, is the place to be.
+The city is set up to cater more for tourists, so holiday rentals are easier to find than long-term rental accommodation that is usually sought by expats.
+Apartments can be pricey in the centre of town, particularly near the port and the old city – prime areas thanks to their proximity to both the water and the city’s nightlife.
+Alternatively, some of the suburbs that are further away from the centre offer more affordable housing in quiet but charming neighbourhoods.
+For the young and financially endowed, the Old Town, an area in the centre of the city, is the place to be.

-Expats will be happy to hear that Nice is designed to be traversed without a car, thanks to efficient public transportation options.
-It’s quick and easy to get around town with the tram, and buses are cheap, running throughout the city and to other nearby towns, like Cannes.
+Expats will be happy to hear that Nice is designed to be traversed without a car, thanks to efficient public transport options.
+It’s quick and easy to get around town by tram, and buses are cheap, running throughout the city and to other nearby towns, such as Cannes.
 Another great feature is the bike rental system that has bicycle stands all around town.
 It’s less than a 20-minute bike ride to most places within the centre of Nice, so this is a great option for getting somewhere in a hurry.

 On the other hand, those who have finally taken their leave from the daily grind will find that the Mediterranean climate provides ample opportunity to indulge in a life of leisure and is one reason many expats choose this French city over Paris.
 In fact, this picturesque city continues to become more cosmopolitan each year in terms of both its nightlife and shopping options.